All information correct as of May 2023

 - A copy of your return-ticket reservation.
 Your return ticket will prove your intentions of only staying in the Netherlands short-term by specifying your entry and exit dates.

-The cost of a Schengen visa application for adults is €80, for children between 6-12 years old €40 and for children under 6 it’s free.
+The cost of a Schengen visa application for adults is €80, for minors between 6 to 11 years old €40 and for children under 6 it’s free.
 The member countries have synchronized the visa fees; therefore, they are static and unchangeable until decided otherwise by the Schengen states.
 The fee is not refundable if your application is unsuccessful so make sure you meet the Netherlands visa requirements.

 Once you have your application form and documents in order and an appointment booked, you will need to complete a short interview with a visa consular.
 The interview should last around 10-15 minutes and will involve questions about yourself and your intended trip.
 Make sure your answers are truthful and match with the information in your application form and documents.
 In most cases, it should take around 15 days to process your visa.
 There are however, situations where this process can be extended from up 45 days in certain conditions, so give yourself time for delays in your application.